hikmatfarhat-ndu/git/README.md

 4. Uncheck "Initialize repository with README"
 -->

-Once you have created your Github account, on your local computer open "Git Bash" to get a Unix shell.
+On your local computer open a Unix shell.
+If you are using Windows and have installed Git then open "Git Bash" to get a Unix shell.
+On Linux open a terminal.
 Type the following commands:
 ```bash
 $git config --global user.name <Your Name>
 $git config --global user.email <Your Email>

 ```
+Your name and email will be used to identify who performed the commits.
 We will need two sibling directories (folders) named "git" and "git-tmp". "git" will be created for you by ```git``` when you clone the remote repository.
 You will create "git-tmp" explicitly using ```mkdir```.
 Most of the work will be in "git-tmp".

 ```bash
 $git clone https://github.com/hikmatfarhat-ndu/git/